synacktiv/bip/README.rst

     0x1800d3006L

 The previous code show how to get value and manipulate quickly nodes.
-For making analysis it is easier to use visitor on the complete function.
+For making analysis it is easier to use visitors on the complete function.
-``HxCFunc.visit_cnode`` allow to visit all the nodes in a function with a callback, ``HxCFunc.visit_cnode_filterlist`` allow to visit only node of a certain type by passing a list of the node.
+``HxCFunc.visit_cnode`` allows to visit all the nodes in a function with a callback, ``HxCFunc.visit_cnode_filterlist`` allow to visit only nodes of a certain type by passing a list of the node classes.

 This script is an example for visiting a function and recuperating the format string pass to a ``printk`` function.
 It locates the call to ``printk``,